 ⭐️ What is predictive analytics?

-Some typical application areas of predictive analytics are:
+Some typical applications of predictive analytics are:

 1. Marketing and Sales

-Predicting customer behavior (e.g. purchasing decisions, customer churn), optimizing marketing campaigns.
+Predicting customer behavior (e.g., purchasing decisions, customer churn), optimizing marketing campaigns.

-2. Finance
+2. Finances

 Risk assessment, creditworthiness, fraud detection.